beginning of content

 When should I see my doctor?

-Wear a mask when attending your medical appointment to help lower the spread of viruses to other people.
+If you have the flu, you should wear a mask to your medical appointment to help lower the spread of viruses to other people.

 Am I in a high-risk group for influenza?

-You are more likely to get very sick from influenza and need hospital care if you are:
+You are more likely to get very sick and have complications from influenza if you are:

-You may also be at risk of a severe influenza infection if you have:
+You may also be at risk of a severe influenza infection if you are living with any of these illnesses:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.